ecotaxa/ecotaxa_py_client/docs/JobsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **reply_job_question_jobs_job_id_answer_post**
-> bool, date, datetime, dict, float, int, list, str, none_type reply_job_question_jobs_job_id_answer_post(job_id, body)
+> bool, date, datetime, dict, float, int, list, str, none_type reply_job_question_jobs_job_id_answer_post(job_id)

 Reply Job Question

-Send answers to last question.
-The job resumes after it receives the reply.
-Note: It's only about data storage here.
-If the data is technically NOK e.g. not a JS object, standard 422 error should be thrown.
+**Send answers to last question.** The job resumes after it receives the reply.
+Return **NULL upon success.**  *Note: It's only about data storage here.*   If the data is technically NOK e.g. not a JS object, standard 422 error should be thrown.
 If the data is incorrect from consistency point of view, the job will return in Asking state.

 ### Example